 The reality is that opioid prescription drugs and heroin actually have very similar effects and are comparably addictive.
-In a lot of instances, people may begin abusing opioid painkillers and eventually switch to heroin because it is cheaper and easier to obtain.
+In a lot of instances, people may begin addicted by opioid pills and eventually switch to heroin because it is cheaper and easier to obtain.
 People may also be less likely to recognize prescription drug abuse in loved ones because it is a misunderstood problem.
-Prescription abuse is one of the most poorly recognized types of chemical dependency especially in women.
+Prescription abuse is one of the most poorly recognized types of chemical dependency, especially in women.
 Most people know very little about prescription drug addiction and often when people are prescribed certain medications they may not be familiar with the types of drugs they are given and their effects.

-Prescription drugs are available in many forms and categories but the most addictive and frequently abused typically consist of opioid painkillers, benzodiazepines as well as some stimulants.
-The most common addictive drugs are usually provided to patients for issues with pain, anxiety, insomnia, and difficulty focusing for issues like ADD or ADHD.
-The top prescriptions abused are opioids like OxyContin, Vicodin and Percocet which are all used to treat moderate to severe pain; Adderall and Ritalin which are stimulants to help people with attention disorders to increase focus; Xanax, Ambien and Phenobarbital which are sedatives prescribed to help people with anxiety, sleep disorders and seizures respectively.
+Prescription drugs are available in many forms and categories but the most addictive and frequently abused typically consist of opioid pill addiction, benzodiazepines as well as some stimulants.
+The most common addictive drugs are usually provided to patients for issues with pain, anxiety, insomnia, and difficulty focusing on issues like ADD or ADHD.
+The top prescriptions addictions are opioids pills like OxyContin, Vicodin, and Percocet which are all used to treat moderate to severe pain; Adderall and Ritalin which are stimulants to help people with attention disorders to increase focus; Xanax, Ambien, and Phenobarbital which are sedatives prescribed to help people with anxiety, sleep disorders and seizures respectively.

 While issues like alcoholism may seem more recognizable to the average person, there are some definite signs and symptoms of prescription abuse that people should learn to understand.
 As with most addictions, drug-seeking behavior becomes one of the primary warning signs that indicate abuse.
-If it seems that someone is putting in frequent requests for more medication, claiming that they lost their prescription and need a replacement on a regular basis or borrowing medication from friends, family members and neighbors than they may be abusing pills.
+If it seems that someone is putting infrequent requests for more medication, claiming that they lost their prescription and need a replacement on a regular basis or borrowing medication from friends, family members and neighbors than they may be into pills abuse.

 Someone who is developing an addiction may seem to finish their prescription faster than they should, quickly running out and needing more.
 They might visit multiple doctors asking for more medication for similar conditions to stock up on certain types of prescriptions.
 When asked about their prescription drug use, an addict might give inconsistent answers or lie in order to hide how much they have really been taking.
 They might also have some visible symptoms like intense mood swings, changing sleep patterns, or dramatic weight changes.
-Some signs associated with sedative abuse could be frequent drowsiness, confusion, poor judgement and difficulty with memory.
-Stimulant abuse can lead to symptoms such as irritability, seizures, high blood pressure, paranoia, insomnia and weight loss.
-Addiction to opioid painkillers can cause issues like depression and low blood pressure as well as withdrawal symptoms such as cold flashes, vomiting, diarrhea and in serious cases even cardiac arrest.
+Some signs associated with sedative abuse could be frequent drowsiness, confusion, poor judgment, and difficulty with memory.
+Stimulant abuse can lead to symptoms such as irritability, seizures, high blood pressure, paranoia, insomnia, and weight loss.
+Opioid pills addiction can cause issues like depression and low blood pressure as well as withdrawal symptoms such as cold flashes, vomiting, diarrhea and in serious cases even cardiac arrest.

 Assisted Detox Through Medication